 The following steps will guide you in doing a system restore for your computer.
 This way, your system goes back to its original state, free from the error:

 To run a startup repair on Windows 10 with this error, you need to create an installation media with a USB thumb drive or a CD/DVD.
 On your BIOS settings window, ensure you set the boot order to enable you to boot from the USB media.
 Connect this drive to your computer or insert the disc and follow these steps:

 Most BSOD (Blue Screen of Death) errors occur as a result of faulty RAM or hard drive.
 The Bad System Config Info error is a BSOD error, thus it can be caused by errors in your hard disk.
 You can replace your hard disk to fix the problem once you have done a detailed inspection and found out that faulty hardware is the source of the problem.

-It is important that you have the latest drivers updated on your computer whether by manual update, using a trusted third-party app or using Windows update.
+You must have the latest drivers updated on your computer whether by the manual update, using a trusted third-party app, or using Windows update.